Jean Behra: Final season and death

-In 1959 he moved to Ferrari where he partnered with Tony Brooks.
+In 1959, Behra moved to Ferrari where he partnered with Tony Brooks.
 Behra won a 200 mi international race of Formula One cars at Aintree, in April 1959.
 He averaged 88.7 miles per hour in an event in which Brooks took second place, 10 seconds behind.

-While still contracted to the team, he began development of a Formula Two car based on a Porsche 718 RSK.
+While still contracted to the team, Behra began development of a Formula Two car based on a Porsche 718 RSK.
 The team, known as Behra-Porsche, entered the 1959 Monaco Grand Prix with Maria Teresa de Filippis at the wheel but did not qualify.
 Despite the lack of initial success, Behra regarded the project as "tremendous fun" and was rewarded when Hans Herrmann drove the car to second in the prestigious Reims F2 race supporting that year's French Grand Prix.
 In so doing, Behra had beaten Scuderia Ferrari's own F2 entries, enraging Enzo Ferrari and doing little to ease tensions in an already strained relationship with the team.
 Things came to a head later that weekend, after he retired from the Grand Prix with a piston failure.
 Behra was involved in a strong discussion in a restaurant in which he punched team manager Romolo Tavoni and another patron, and was instantly dismissed from the team.

-Less than a month later he crashed his Porsche RSK in rainy weather in the sports car race that preceded the German Grand Prix at AVUS, in Berlin, Germany.
+Less than a month later, Behra crashed his Porsche RSK in rainy weather in the sports car race that preceded the German Grand Prix at AVUS, in Berlin, Germany.
 He was thrown from his car and fatally injured when he hit a flagpole, causing a skull fracture.